► Lightly refreshed PHEV driven

 ► Can you tell it apart from 2018 car?

-The Mitsubishi Outlander plug-in hybrid is a car that arrived at just the right time.
-Back in 2014 it accounted for 10,000 UK sales, whereas in the previous year just 1,000 PHEVs were sold nationwide in total.
+Back in 2014, the original Outlander accounted for 10,000 UK sales, whereas in the previous year just 1,000 PHEVs were sold nationwide in total.
 It was a bit of a hit.
-And now to the updated Outlander.
+And now to the updated new Mitsubishi Outlander.
 This is no facelift.
 The face is barely any different, in fact.
 It’s more a case of technological tweaks aimed at catering for WLTP, and of course keeping things current.
-Still, we headed out to Provence, France, for a spin to see how the changes stack up.
+Still, here's our updated verdict of Mitsubishi's very, very popular hybrid SUV.

 What’s the Mitsubishi Outlander hybrid like to drive?